 Much like meerkats, travellers tend to group together to protect each other from the big, scary outside world.
 Likeminded people are drawn to each other, and there’s nothing wrong with socialising with a fellow countryman when you’re abroad.
 Sometimes, though, this risks putting a barrier between you and the world around you and creating your own “Little England” – or America, Spain, Brazil, etc. – wherever you go.
 Taking a second to break that barrier and learn a little about the people in other countries and their views is important if you want to understand the world properly.
 So, I’m interviewing people in the places I visit to understand life according to locals around the world.
-We’re exploring perceptions, values, culture, politics and delicacies as we travel throughout Eurasia and further afield, using a specially tailored interview format that will demonstrate how these shift as we move from region to region.
+I’m exploring perceptions, values, culture, politics and delicacies as we travel throughout Eurasia and further afield, using a specially tailored interview format that will demonstrate how these shift as I move from region to region.

 I’m aiming to provide inside takes on everything from important local issues, to national cuisine; all in a quick and easy-to-read manner.
 Food is a huge part of culture, so at the end of each interview I ask for a recommendation of a specific regional or national dish and, whatever that may be, providing it doesn’t kill me, I will search out, try and review.

 What is the Arctic to Asia Cycle Tour?